DeustoTech/DyCon-Blog/projects/posts.md

 category: proyect
 title: Documentation
 position: 1
-description: Here you will find the whole list of tutorials and guides created and developed by the researcher's working in the DyCon ERC Project.
-All of the content has been classified according to the project’s corresponding working packages.
+description: Here you will find the whole list of guides and tutorials developed by the <a href="/projects/authors" target="_blank">DyCon ERC Project's research team and visitors</a>.
+All of the content has been classified according to the <a href="https://cmc.deusto.eus/work-packages/" target="_blank">project’s Work Packages</a>.

 ---
 {::nomarkdown}